 There are three types of Down syndrome.
 Trisomy 21 is the cause of about ninety-five percent of Down syndrome; this is cause by abnormal cell division during development of the egg or sperm cell.
 Mosaic down syndrome is a rare form of Down syndrome.
 Some children have some cells with an extra copy of chromosome 21.this mosaic of normal and abnormal cells is caused by abnormal cells is caused by abnormal cell division after the egg is …show more content…

+Children with Down syndrome usually learn and progress more slowly than other children.
 Not every area of development is affected equally.
 Specific patterns of cognitive and behavioral features observed among Down syndrome children that differs from normally developed children is the intellectual disability.

 Social functions of babies and children with Down syndrome are less delayed as other areas of development.
 Babies look at faces and smile only about one week later than usual.
 They are usually quite sociable.
-Babies enjoy making good use of non-verbal skills.
+Babies enjoy making good use of non-verbal